TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

   results = run(SUITE, verbose=true)
   ```

+### Profiling

+To profile the code in a more manual way, here are some tips:

+- Wrap your code into functions.
+- Call the function once to precompile it.
+This must be done after every change to the function.
+- Prefix the function call with `@time`.
+This is the most basic timing, part of Julia.
+- Prefix the function call with `@btime`.
+This is part of the BenchmarkTools package, which you might need to install. `@btime` will evaluate the function a few times to give a better estimate.
+- Prefix the function call with `@benchmark`.
+Also part of BenchmarkTools.
+This will produce a nice histogram of the times and give more information. `@btime` and `@benchmark` do the same thing in the background.
+- Call `@profview`.
+This needs to be done in VSCode, or using the ProfileView package.
+This will create a flame graph, where each function call is a block.
+The size of the block is proportional to the aggregate time it takes to run.
+The blocks below a block are functions called inside the function above.

+See the file <benchmark/profiling.jl> for an example of profiling code.

 ## Building the Documentation Locally

 To build and see the documentation locally, first, navigate to the `docs` folder